dre86dre/email_and_domain_scraper/README.md

 python email_and_domain_scraper.py
 ```

-for the example, the script targets a safe practice URL:
+For the example, the script targets a safe practice URL:

 ```
 url = "https://scrapepark.org/"